Jan-Williams/OpenReservoirComputing/docs/index.md

 ## License

-This project is licensed under the BSD License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.

 ## Citation